cclauss/GitHub-Action-for-pytest/README.md

   uses = "cclauss/Find-Python-syntax-errors-action@master"
 }
 ```
-## How does this Action Python 3 syntax errors and undefined names?
+## How does this Action find Python 3 syntax errors and undefined names?
 $ __flake8 . --count --select=E901,E999,F821,F822,F823 --show-source --statistics__

 __E901,E999,F821,F822,F823__ are the "_showstopper_" [flake8](http://flake8.pycqa.org) issues that can halt the runtime with a SyntaxError, NameError, etc. These 5 are different from most other flake8 issues which are merely "style violations" -- useful for readability but they do not effect runtime safety.